Guest blogging guidelines

 Would you like to contribute to our blog – The Retail Factor?

-You’ll be writing for an engaged audience (via email) that is very keen to learn about website strategy, web strategy, social media and everything to do with web marketing.
-Readers are typically in the construction, retail, medical, med spa, engineering or manufacturing industries and are tech savvy but usually not marketers.
+You’ll be writing for an engaged audience (via email) that is very keen to learn about website strategy, digital marketing strategy, social media and everything to do with web marketing.
+Readers are typically in the Construction, Retail, Medical, IT, Universities, Energy industries and are tech savvy but usually not marketers.

 They are looking for insights, how-tos and interesting posts to further their knowledge and to enable them to implement ideas from the blog.
 Thanks for taking the time to tailor your articles to our audience.